Summer Enrichment Program

 Besides the normal daily activities, we offer many other fun and exciting experiences such as: swimming, movies, shopping, field day, mental challenge, a BBQ, and much more, all while enjoying the beautiful and historic UVA grounds.
 Since campers spend most of their time at SEP outside of the classroom, our counselors aim to ensure campers remain engaged and active all day long.
 Our residential staff is composed of creative, intelligent, supportive counselors who have a tremendous amount of enthusiasm for working with gifted children.

 Residential life at SEP is where many fond memories are made.

-Please submit the completed form and attachments no later than March 1, 2013 to be considered for aid for summer.
+Submit the completed form and attachments no later than March 1, 2017 to be considered for aid for summer.
 Application for aid does not affect your chances for admission.